eodud0582/Washington_Electric_Vehicle_Adoption_Insights/README.md

   (Image created with the help of ChatGPT by OpenAI)
 </p>

 Welcome to the **Washington EV Adoption Insights**.
-This app provides a detailed analysis of EV adoption in Washington State, exploring its relationship with economic indicators, infrastructure development, and political factors.
+This app provides a detailed analysis of EV adoption in Washington State, exploring its relationship with economic indicators, infrastructure development, and political factors.
 Additionally, a prediction feature allows you to customize key variables, observe their interactions, and evaluate how changes impact the outcomes.

 This tool is designed for:
 - **Policymakers** looking to make informed decisions about EV promotion.